-I helped my co-founder write one and it received over 200,000 views in two days.
+I decided to publish one and it received over 200,000 views in two days.
 This was after nine months of not posting anything with only 1,900 connections.

 To keep our members concentrated on creating content rather than consuming it in their news feed, we have them eliminate it with a custom Chrome extension.
 Take a look: